alumina-lang/alumina/docs/lang_guide.md

 Call to `std::runtime::in_const_context` function evaluates to `true` during constant evaluation and `false` during code generation.
 This can be used to make functions const-compatible (e.g. by using an implementation not relying on foreign functions).

 There are also limits on how complex a constant expression can be.
 The compiler will reject constant expressions that are too complex to evaluate at compile time.
-The current hard-coded limits is 10000 steps and a maximum recursion depth of 100 per constant expression.
+The current hard-coded limits are 10000 steps and a maximum recursion depth of 100 per constant expression.

 [^1]: If you can produce UB during const-eval, please file a bug.